 - Attach the black negative (-) cable from the charger to the negative terminal on the deep cycle RV battery or battery pack.
 Again, make sure that the connection is clean and tight.

-Charge A Deep Cycle RV Battery with AC Power at Home or RV Park
+Charge A Deep Cycle Battery with AC Power at Home or in an RV Park

 - Make sure that you have connected the jumper wires or round terminal connectors correctly and that the AC power cord is plugged into the power outlet.